calimero-archive/docs/docs/tutorial/voting-tutoral.md

 sidebar_position: 1
 ---

-In this video, we'll be deploying a voting smart contract Dapp on the Calimero Network.
+In this tutorial, we'll be deploying a voting smart contract Dapp on the Calimero Network.

 ## Prerequisite